ercbk/nested-cross-validation-comparison/README.md

 # Nested Cross-Validation: Comparing Methods and Implementations

 ![](images/ncv.png)
 [![DOI](https://zenodo.org/badge/242267104.svg)](https://zenodo.org/badge/latestdoi/242267104)

-Experiments conducted in May 2020
+Experiments conducted in May 2020.
+Packages had to be updated in August 2021, but the scripts haven’t been re-ran to make sure everything still works.

 Nested cross-validation has become a recommended technique for situations in which the size of our dataset is insufficient to